JGN1/ewd-api-labs-2023/README.md

 ~~~JavaScript
   import {apiAddReview} from "../api/ewd-api-jn-2023";
 ~~~
-Then in the addReview function of the script I added call to teh apiAddReview endpoint.
+Then in the addReview function of the script I added call to the apiAddReview endpoint.
 ~~~JavaScript
   const addReview = (movie, review) => {
     apiAddReview(movie.id, movie.original_title, review.author, review.review, review.rating);